Central Adelaide Mosque: History

 In 1950, Ahmed Skaka, who had trained as an imam in Sarajevo and enlisted in the Yugoslav Army before being imprisoned by the Nazis in Bosnia, migrated to Australia.
 After moving to Adelaide from Melbourne, he and a fellow Muslim from Romania obtained work at Clipsal.
-This Ahmed Skaka, should not be confused with the Croatian Imam who was in the Croatian Army during the second world war and looked exactly the same as the one in question.
-This Ahmed Skaka is a completely different one.
+(Note: This Ahmed Skaka should not be confused with the Croatian Imam who was in the Croatian Army during the second world war and looked exactly the same as the one in question.
+This Ahmed Skaka is a completely different one.)

 They were alerted to the existence of the mosque upon hearing of the death of Gool Mahomet, who had donated money to construction of the mosque, been Mullah there since 1940, and stayed there on frequent visits to Adelaide.
 The pair set out to find the mosque and found that the congregation consisted of only two or three aged Afghans.
 Skaka then became Imam at the mosque.
 In 1951, only seven people attended the Eid prayer.
 All of the old Afghans continued to wear national dress, including the old caretaker, Iset Khan, who lived at the back of the mosque and refused to use electric lighting.
 In 1952, a small number of "ancient, turbaned men", aged from 87 to 117, were reported to be still living at the Adelaide mosque.
 The new migrants cared for the old people and set about restoring the mosque after their death.

 Since then, the Adelaide Mosque has become a place of prayer for Muslim migrants from Bosnia, Lebanon, India, Pakistan, Indonesia, Malaysia and other countries, as well as Australian-born Muslims and converts.